steemit/wallet/docs/AI-driver/06-frontend.md

   localStorage, three values original/light/dark), not in Redux.
 - **The actual data layer is the hooks** (`src/hooks/` + four history hooks historically living in `src/lib/wallet/`), each owning local state around `cachedFetch`/`apiClient` calls.
-- **The refresh signal** is the wallet nonce: components dispatch `onWalletDataChanged()` (ui-store helper) → nonce increments → subscribed hooks (`useSteemWalletBalances`, etc.) refetch. ⚠️ **This loop is currently broken end-to-end**:
+- **The refresh signal** is the wallet nonce, paired with explicit L1
-  `cachedFetch` serves the fresh-window cache without any request (<10s) or returns the stale value while `backgroundRefresh` silently rewrites the LRU (no subscriber notification — the cache is a bare Map).
-Net effect: after a successful transfer the balance keeps showing the old value while the activity list refreshes.
-Until fixed: for a guaranteed fresh read use `noStore: true` or `clientCache.invalidate(url)` with the exact URL (`savings-withdraw-history.tsx` is the working model).
-When you wire a new broadcast success handler, invalidate explicitly — do not rely on the nonce alone.
+  invalidation: the broadcast success path (`page.tsx` `handleWalletDataChanged`) first calls `invalidateWalletCache(username)` (`lib/cache/client-invalidate.ts`) — dropping the exact URL-keyed L1 entries the hooks cached — and then bumps the nonce so subscribed hooks refetch.
+  The ordering is load-bearing: `cachedFetch` serves its fresh window without any request and its background refresh rewrites the LRU without notifying anyone, so a nonce bump WITHOUT the invalidation keeps rendering pre-broadcast balances (this shipped and was fixed in 2026-09).
+When you add a broadcast success handler in a new component, call `invalidateWalletCache` for the acting user before any refetch.

 ## Data-fetching rules for new code